ibm-cloud-docs/hpc-ibm-spectrumlsf/troubleshoot.md

 # Troubleshooting
 {: #troubleshooting-spectrum-lsf}

-This document provides the solutions to the common encountered problems when working on {{site.data.keyword.spectrum_full_notm}}.
+This document provides the solutions to the common problems encountered when working on {{site.data.keyword.spectrum_full_notm}}.

 ## Why is IBM Cloud Schematics not able to clone the private GitHub repo?
 {: #troubleshoot-topic-1}
 {: troubleshoot}
 {: support}

-Schematics is not able to clone the private GitHub repository, and you are seeing the following error message: `Failed to clone git repository, repository not found (check url, also check the scope 'repo' of the personal access token if SCHEMATICSGITTOKEN is used)`
+Schematics are not able to clone the private GitHub repository, and you are seeing the following error message: `Failed to clone git repository, repository not found (check url, also check the scope 'repo' of the personal access token if SCHEMATICSGITTOKEN is used)`
 {: tsSymptoms}

 You did not provide the correct GitHub token, or you didn't provide a GitHub token altogether.